Designorate

 Related articles:

 This stage, again, is divergent.
-The team presents other solutions and test them to reach the final solution or product.
-Based on this nature of the process, the team’s main aim is to find answers to questions or problems.
-These answers need further exploration throughout finding solutions, which is applied using the Starbursting technique.
+The team presents other solutions and tests them to reach the final solution or product.
+Based on the nature of the process, the team's main aim is to find answers to questions or problems.
+These answers need further exploration throughout the process of finding solutions, which is applied using the Starbursting technique.

 Every project starts with idea development.
 The biggest challenge is understanding all the project-related factors and asking the right questions to evaluate the new idea.
-While different brainstorming tools are used to explore solutions and new ideas.
-Starbursting tool explores solutions by asking questions related to it.
-It is similarity to the Reverse Brainstorming tool.
+Different brainstorming tools are used to explore solutions and new ideas.
+The Starbursting tool explores solutions by asking questions about them.
+It is similar to the Reverse Brainstorming tool.

-The Starbursting technique is a systematic method used to ask questions that explore the different dimensions of new ideas and their viability.
+The Starbursting technique is a systematic method for asking questions that explore the different dimensions of new ideas and their viability.
 For example, what is the target market segment?
 How will we sell the product?
-And When is the appropriate launch date?
+And when is the appropriate launch date?

 • A systematic flow of questions in a specific order

-The steps below guides the team on how to apply the starbursting method.
+The steps below guide the team in applying the starbursting method.
 For personal or individual thinking, the designer can simply follow the stems below.
 For company teams, the discussion facilitator should guide the rest of the discussion members through it.

 Step 1